 to find a John Foy office near you

-How Much Money Can I Recover After a Car Accident?
+How Much Money Can You Recover After a Car Accident?

 When the insurance company covers your costs, they’ll write you a settlement check.
 This amount greatly varies depending on the severity of the accident and your costs.